Asymmetric jet clustering in deep-inelastic scattering

 The Centauro algorithm is invariant along the $\hat{z}$ direction, but in the backward hemisphere it matches the spherically-invariant algorithms (see Eq.~(\ref{eq:anti-kT-SI})).
 This feature is largely independent of the choice of $f$~\footnote{For the analysis in this section we started with the choice $p=0$ in Eq.(\ref{eq:anti-kT-SI}).
 Analogous algorithms can be obtained for the choices $p=+1$ and $p=-1$.}.

 \sectionPRL{Simulation results and applications} Throughout this letter we analyze DIS events with $Q > 10$~GeV simulated in \textsc{Pythia}~8~\cite{Sjostrand:2007gs} with 10 and 100 GeV electron and proton beam energies respectively ~\footnote{In addition, we verified that our conclusions are the same when using the \textsc{DIRE} shower of ref.~\cite{Hoche:2015sya}.}.
 We exclude neutrinos and particles with $\vert \eta \vert > 4$ or $p_T < 200$ MeV in the laboratory frame.

-Fig.~\ref{fig:demo} illustrates the anti-$k_T (\text{LI})$, \XXXX , and anti-$k_T (\text{SI})$ jet clustering for an exemplary \textsc{Pythia}~8 event.
+We use~\textsc{Fastjet}~\cite{Cacciari:2011ma} to cluster jets in the laboratory frame with the anti-$k_T (\text{LI})$, anti-$k_T (\text{SI})$, and Centauro algorithms~\footnote{The Centauro algorithm is available as part of the official release of the Fastjet Contrib package, since fjcontrib-1.045, see~\url{https://fastjet.hepforge.org/contrib/}.}; Fig.~\ref{fig:demo} illustrates the resulting jet clustering for an exemplary \textsc{Pythia}~8 event.
 The anti-$k_T (\text{LI})$ algorithm clusters the particles from the fragmentation of the struck-quark into four different jets~\footnote{Note that this cannot be corrected for by choosing a larger jet radius due to the exponential increase of the rapidity in the forward and backward region.}.
 In contrast, the anti-$k_T (\text{SI})$ and \XXXX~algorithms cluster all of these particles into a single jet with $z_\jet \sim 1$.
 The \XXXX~algorithm mimics the features of the anti-$k_T (\text{SI})$ in the backward direction and the anti-$k_T (\text{LI})$ in the forward direction.

 Furthermore, with the use of \XXXX~and anti-$k_T(\text{SI})$ jets it is also possible to suppress the target fragmentation with a cut on $z_\jet\sim 0.2-0.7$, as shown in Fig.~\ref{fig:scatterETAvsZ} (center panel).
 This allows for direct studies of quark TMD observables.
 For the anti-$k_T(\text{SI})$~\footnote{Note that we include a factor of $\pi/2$ for the jet radius of the anti-$k_T(\text{SI})$ algorithm to account for the difference in the denominator of the clustering metric in eq.~(\ref{eq:anti-kT-SI}) compared to eq.~(\ref{eq:anti-kT-LI}).} algorithm, a cut on $\eta_\jet < 1$ separates current and target regions (right panel of Fig.~\ref{fig:scatterETAvsZ}).
 This reveals the full $z_\jet$ spectrum, which cannot be accessed with hadron measurements due to the contamination from the target fragmentation region~\cite{Boglione:2016bph,Aschenauer:2019kzf}.
 For comparison we also show the result for the anti-$k_T(\text{LI})$ algorithm in the left panel of Fig.~\ref{fig:scatterETAvsZ}.